ethbra-revature/planetarium/readme.md

 A foray into test automation

-This project demonstrates fundamental automated testing practices and design.
-This provides practical experience and a visual proof of my ability during training.
-The testing suite looks for incompatibility between the functionality of the web application and our test plan using boundary value analysis and equivalence partitioning.
+This project demonstrates the skills learned for automated testing practices and design!
+It's a visual proof of my ability during training and gives practical experience.

+This testing suite looks for incompatibility between the functionality of the web application and our test plan, using **boundary value analysis** and **equivalence partitioning**.
+We have no access to code, so we're going in blind!

 ## Technologies

-- **Jira** helps systematize ticketing issues
+- **Jira** streamlines issue management like a pro!
     - **AIO Tests** helps automate information pipelines between Java reports and Jira
 - **JUnit** is the de facto standard for implementing tests in a Java project
-- **Cucumber** integrates visually interpretable steps and features with the testing suit
+- **Cucumber** helps integrate interpretable steps and features with the testing suite for clarity
-  - **Gherkin** syntax embeds natural language in test steps to help multidisciplinary stakeholders understand testing issues
+  - **Gherkin** embeds natural language in test steps to help everyone stay on the same page
 - **Selenium** powerfully integrates browser actions in Java

 ## Structure

 Features were categorized into celestial bodies (`bodies`), then further into core functions (`Add.java`, `Delete.java`, etc.).

 ````
  📂revature